 7 reasons why now is the best time to buy a home in Dubai

-Traditionally, most expats that move to the UAE rent apartments instead of purchasing one, with the intention of saving the money they make in Dubai to buy property in their home country.
+Traditionally, most expats that move to the UAE rent apartments instead of purchasing one, with the intention of saving money in Dubai.
+They buy property in their home country.

 1. Buyer’s market

 Certainly, Dubai is currently a buyers’ market.
-JLL estimates that average residential prices in Dubai have dropped by roughly a quarter of its value since its peak in 2014.
-This includes a 10 per cent fall in apartment values and a 9 per cent fall in villa prices in 2018.
+JLL estimates that average residential prices in Dubai have dropped by roughly a quarter of their value since their peak in 2014.
+This includes a 10 percent fall in apartment values and a 9 percent fall in villa prices in 2018.